So it’s happened. You’ve hit the dreaded terrible twos.

 7. Create a happy and positive family atmosphere.
 2 year olds are very sensitive to their environment and the happier and calmer their surroundings are… the fewer tantrums they will have.

 8. Ensure they have a healthy sleep schedule and a regular bedtime.
 At this age, your child can experience a 2 year sleep regression.
-Sadly, sleep and emotional behaviour go hand-in-hand… So to help limit the possibility of overtiredness causing any tantrums, ensure your child has a healthy sleep schedule and a consistent bedtime routine.
+Sadly, sleep and emotional behavior go hand-in-hand… So to help limit the possibility of overtiredness causing any tantrums, by having a consistent sleep schedule and bedtime routine.

 9. Offer simple acceptable choices.
 As your little ones’ desire for independence grows offering them two simple, acceptable choices is a perfect way to diffuse frustration and to make them feel more in control eliminating an escalating tantrum.